Degrees

 Human Behavior and Societal Knowledge

-Graduates can recognize how social, political, historical and economic institutions shape society and individual behaviors.
+Graduates can recognize how social, political, historical, and economic institutions shape society and individual behaviors.
 They can apply methods of inquiry used by social and behavioral scientists and identify causes and variations of social diversity.

 To meet these aims of general education, some flexibility exists for each student to select courses.
-The requirements for each associate degree determine specific choices in each category and comply with the Illinois Articulation Initiative standards.
+The requirements for each associate degree determine specific choices in each category and comply with the Illinois Articulation Initiative Standards.

 Curriculum Distribution Categories for General Education Requirements